maartenpaauw/tiny-scripts/pendulum-clock/README.md

 ### Prerequisites

-The code depends on the Python library Pydub (http://pydub.com/).
+The code depends on the Python library [Pydub](http://pydub.com/).
 This library needs ffmpeg installed on the machine.
 You can install it via brew with the following command.

 ```shell
 # ffmpeg